Memorable Manitobans: Donald Morrison (1862-1935)

 On 14 April 1887, he married Johanna Murray (1864-1936) at Buffalo, New York.
 They had six children: Kenneth A. Morrison (1888-?), Donald J. Morrison (1889-?), Margaret Morrison (1895-?), Angus M. Morrison (1898-?), Catherine H. Morrison (1902-?), and Mary Morrison (1904-?).
 He was a member of the Winnipeg Grain Exchange (President, 1911-1912), Calgary Grain Exchange, Winnipeg Board of Trade, Canadian Club of Winnipeg, St. Andrews Society of Winnipeg, Gaelic Society of Winnipeg, St. Charles Country Club, Strathcona Curling Club, Masons (Assiniboine Lodge), and Presbyterian church.
 In 1911, he lived at 747 McMillan Avenue.

-He died of a heart attack at his Winnipeg home, 225 Dromore Avenue, on 22 March 1935.
+He died of a heart attack at his Winnipeg home, 225 Dromore Avenue, on 22 March 1935 and was buried in the Elmwood Cemetery.

 1911 Canada census, Automated Genealogy.